Milan Babić

-Milan Babić (Милан Бабић; 25 February 1956 – 5 March 2006) was a Croatian Serb politician who served as the first president of the Republic of Serbian Krajina, a self-proclaimed state largely populated by Serbs of Croatia that wished to break away from Croatia during the Croatian War of Independence.
+Milan Babić (Милан Бабић; 25 February 1956 – 5 March 2006) was a Croatian Serb former dental specialist, politician and convicted war criminal who served as the first president of the Republic of Serbian Krajina, a self-proclaimed state largely populated by Serbs of Croatia that wished to break away from Croatia during the Croatian War of Independence.

 After the war, he was indicted for war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY) in 2004 and was the first ever indictee to plead guilty and enter a plea bargain with the prosecution, after which he was sentenced to 13 years in prison.
 Babić expressed "shame and remorse" in a public statement and asked his "Croatian brothers to forgive their Serb brothers" for their actions.

 After he was sentenced in 2004, Babić was found dead in his prison cell in The Hague in March 2006, in an apparent suicide.

 Early life

 Milan Babić, the son of Božo Babić, was born in 1956 in the village of Kukar near the town of Vrlika, in PR Croatia, FPR Yugoslavia.
 In 1981, he graduated from Belgrade University's School of Dentistry and became a stomatologist.
 In 1989, he became one of the directors of the medical centre in Knin, a largely Serb-inhabited town in southwestern Croatia.

 He entered politics in 1990, as Yugoslavia began to disintegrate, leaving his membership in the League of Communists of Croatia (SKH) and joining the newly established Serb nationalist party called the Serb Democratic Party (SDS) at its inception, on 17 February 1990.
 He was elected President of the Municipal Assembly of Knin shortly afterwards.
 At the time, Serbs comprised about 12.2% of Croatia's population, forming a majority in a strip of land known as "Krajina" along the Croatian-Bosnian border.
 Croatia's move towards independence following the election of President Franjo Tuđman in late 1990 was strongly opposed by its ethnic Serb minority, which was supported both politically and militarily by the Yugoslav People's Army (JNA) and SR Serbia under President Slobodan Milošević.
 Serb nationalists in the Krajina then established a Serbian National Council, a body designed to coordinate Serb opposition to Croatia's independence; Babić was elected its President.